slint-ui/slint/docs/reference/src/language/builtins/elements.md

 When not part of a layout, its width or height defaults to 100% of the parent element when not specified.

+### Pointer Event Interaction

+If the `Flickable`'s area contains elements that use `TouchArea` to act on clicking, such as `Button` widgets, then the following algorithm is used to distinguish between the user's intent of scrolling or interacting with `TouchArea` elements:

+1. If the `Flickable`'s `interactive` property is `false`, all events are forwarded to elements underneath.
+2. Any wheel events are interpreted as attempt of the user to scroll.
+3. If a press event is received where the event's coordinates interact with a `TouchArea`, the event is stored and any subsequent move and release events are handled as follows:
+   1. If 100ms elapse without any events, the stored press event is delivered to the `TouchArea`.
+   2. If a release event is received before 100ms have elapsed, the stored press event as well as the release event are immediately delivered to the `TouchArea` and the algorithm resets.
+   3. Any move events received will start a flicking operation on the `Flickable` if all of the following conditions are met:
+        1. The event is received before 500ms have elapsed since receiving the press event.
+        2. The distance to the press event exceeds 8 logical pixels in an orientation in which we are allowed to move If `Flickable` decides to flick, any press event sent previously to a `TouchArea`, is followed up by an exit event.
+During the phase of receiving move events, the flickable follows the coordinates.
+4. If the interaction of press, move, and release events begins at coordinates that do not intersect with a `TouchArea`, then `Flickable` will flick immediately on pointer move events when the euclidean distance to the coordinates of the press event exceeds 8 logical pixels.

 ### Properties

 -   **`interactive`** (_in_ _bool_): When true, the viewport can be scrolled by clicking on it and dragging it with the cursor. (default value: true)